 New in 3.2: Enables a ZooKeeper ensemble administrator to access the znode hierarchy as a "super" user.
 In particular no ACL checking occurs for a user authenticated as super. org.apache.zookeeper.server.auth.DigestAuthenticationProvider can be used to generate the superDigest, call it with one parameter of "super:password>".
-Provide the generated "super:cdata>" as the system property value when starting each server of the ensemble.
+Provide the generated

-When authenticating to a ZooKeeper server (from a ZooKeeper client) pass a scheme of "digest" and authdata of "super:<password>".
+When authenticating to a ZooKeeper server (from a ZooKeeper client) pass a scheme of "digest" and authdata of "super:password>".
 Note that digest auth passes the authdata in plaintext to the server, it would be prudent to use this authentication method only on localhost (not over the network) or over an encrypted connection.